Free MSIX Packaging Tool for the Package Support Framework

 Usage of Free MSIX Packaging Tool for the Package Support Framework

 One day I’ll get around to documenting it properly.
-But until that day comes, there are three things to do:
+But until that day:

 cls